craftcms/docs/docs/commerce/4.x/orders-carts.md

 #### `ignorePlaceholders`

-Causes the query to return matching orders as they are stored in the database, ignoring matching placeholder elements that were set by [craft\services\Elements::setPlaceholderElement()](https://docs.craftcms.com/api/v3/craft-services-elements.html#method-setplaceholderelement).
+Causes the query to return matching orders as they are stored in the database, ignoring matching placeholder elements that were set by setPlaceholderElement.